Lancia Ypsilon: 2003–2006

-The interior is covered with plastic inserts on door panels and instrument panel is covered with Airtex fabric, leather or Alcantara depending on the model.
+The interior is covered with plastic inserts on door panels and instrument panel is covered with AIRtex fabric, leather or Alcantara depending on the model.
 Two-tone upholstery and plastic inserts mimic aluminium.
-The upholstery is available in four different materials: "glamorous", Airtex, suede, and leather.
+The upholstery is available in four different materials: "Glamour", AIRtex, alcantara, and leather.
 It offers large storage space in front of the driver and passenger.
 The air conditioning and radio controls were located in the central area, including the optional navigation system.

 2006–2010

-In autumn 2006 the Ypsilon received a touch-up that affected the engines and internals.
-It had a new front grille, more rounded bumpers with enlarged air intakes, and rear light clusters with chrome-effect ice.
-There are five versions: Silver, Passion, White Gold, Yellow Gold, and Platinum.
-New fabrics for the seats came with new combinations of colors.
-Finishes on the bridge are painted silver or dark gray.
+In Autumn 2006 the Ypsilon received a touch-up that affected the engines and internals.
+It had a new front grille, more rounded bumpers with enlarged air intakes, and ice-effect rear light clusters.
+There are five versions: Argento, Passion, Oro Bianco, Oro Giallo e Platino.
+New fabrics for the seats came with new combinations of colours, and the dashboard trim is either lacquered silver or dark gray.
 The car has a new 1.3 Multijet 16v engine of 75, 90, or 105 horses.
-It also offered Blue&Me hands-free (Bluetooth with USB port), new colors, and new wheels.
+It also offered Blue&Me hands-free kit (Bluetooth with USB port), new colours, and new wheels.

-The new Ypsilon can be equipped with pay-Electronic Stability Control and Hill Holder, a 0.93 g of grip, even if the rolling is accentuated by the soft suspension calibration.
-The shift lever is in a raised position and the split rear bench seat and sliding.
+The new Ypsilon can be equipped with Electronic Stability Control and hill holder for an extra charge, and has a grip of 0.93 g, although the roll is accentuated due to the soft suspension calibration.
+The shift lever is in a raised position and the rear seats come with split and sliding available in two versions (3 or 2 seats).
 The 2008 model introduced a DPF particulate filter as standard on all diesel engines except the 105 horsepower 1.3 Multijet diesel with the automated manual transmission D.F.N.
 (Dolce Far Niente).

 2010–2011

 In 2010, the exterior mirrors increased in size and darkened headlamps appeared.
 In 2011 Lancia introduced the final version called Ypsilon Unyca.

 Production of the second generation Lancia Ypsilon ended on 23 November 2011 because Fiat Group closed the Termini Imerese factory where the Ypsilon was assembled.
-The third generation of Lancia Ypsilon is produced at Tychy in Poland.
+The third generation of Lancia Ypsilon was produced at Tychy in Poland.